-This is the time of year when many students are struggling with college admission essays.
-A great college admission essay can be the factor that leads a college admissions officer to select your application – over those of others with similar test scores and GPAs – from the pile.
-But what makes for a great admission essay?
+This time of year, many students are struggling with college admission essays.
+A great college admission essay can be the factor that leads a college admissions officer to select your application—over those of others with similar test scores and GPAs—from the pile.
+And in the era of COVID-19, many colleges will weight qualitative factors, like essays and recommendations, even higher than they usually do.

 What Do Colleges Look for in an Admission Essay?

-To understand, you need to know first why an admission essay matters.
-First, at some colleges, they are used as evidence of a student’s ability to write.
+Colleges use admissions essays in several ways.
+Some colleges look to them for evidence of a student’s ability to write.
 A well-written, thoughtfully crafted essay shows that a student has the skills it will take to succeed in college, where writing is a critically important skill.
 Second, essays help admissions officers put the elements of a student’s extracurricular and academic work in context, explaining how they all tie together into a consistent whole.
 Third, admission essays help colleges understand how you will fit into their community and what you will bring to the campus.
-And finally, they demonstrate a students character and inner passion, helping colleges see what difference you intend to make in the world.
+And finally, they demonstrate a student’s character and inner passion, helping colleges see what difference you intend to make in the world.

 Secrets of Writing a Winning Admission Essay